engagingnewsproject/enp-platform/wp-content/plugins/defender-security/readme.txt

 * Force Password Reset - Force users with selected roles to reset passwords.
 * User Agent Banning - Block bad bots and user agents from accessing your site.

-### Learn The Ropes With These Hands-On Defender Tutorials
+### Learn The Ropes With These Hands-On Defender Security Tutorials

 * [How to Get the Most Out of Defender Security](https://wpmudev.com/blog/how-to-get-the-most-out-of-defender-security/)
 * [How to Stop Hackers in Their Tracks with Defender](https://wpmudev.com/blog/stop-hackers-with-defender-wordpress-security-plugin/)